 Each time the participant requires a supply of trial medication, the site pharmacy will use capsules from the bottles of IMP of each dose that they have in stock for the appropriate trial arm to provide up to three bottles (one for each dose required) of trial medication for a participant.
 The number of capsules will be determined by the dose required for the number of days that supply covers.
-Each participant supply bottle will have a label added that is prepopulated with all the required label information, to which the randomisation code, date of dispensing, number of capsules, and instructions (e.g. take 2 in the morning and 1 at night) will be added.
+Each participant supply bottle will have a label added that is prepopulated with all the required label information, to which the randomisation code, date of dispensing, and number of capsules will be added.
 The prepopulated labels will have been supplied to the site pharmacy along with a duplicate of the label that is also completed by the pharmacy (randomisation code etc added here too) at the time of dispensing and acts as a record of what was dispensed.
-As there will be multiple dispensing from each bottle of study medication, multiple labels will attach the new label to the empty bottle they dispense into and attached a copy of the label to the study documentation.
+As there will be multiple dispensing from each bottle of study medication, multiple labels will be used to take account of changes in dose of medication given.
+On each occasion the pharmacy will attach the new label to the empty bottle they dispense into and attached a copy of the label to the study documentation.